Endiandra compressa: Phenology

 Flowering occurs in the months of November to December, and fruit are seen from March to November.

 Taxonomy

 The species was first described in 1919 by the Australian botanist Cyril Tenison White, based on material collected near Imbil in southeastern Queensland by F.H.
 Weatherhead.
 It was published in the Queensland government's then-named Department of Agriculture and Stock's Botany Bulletin under the title Contributions to the Queensland flora.

 Distribution and habitat

 The natural distribution is from the Nambucca River in northeast New South Wales to Kutini-Payamu National Park, in Cape York Peninsula, Queensland.
 It grows in well developed rainforest on a variety of soil types, at altitudes from sea level to 450 m altitude.

 Conservation

-As of November 2024, this species has been assessed to be of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.
+As of November 2024, this species has been assessed to be of least concern by the International Union for Conservation of Nature and by the Queensland Government under its Nature Conservation Act.

 Ecology

-The butterfly, Chaetocneme porphyropis feeds on the leaves of this tree.
+The butterfly Chaetocneme porphyropis feeds on the leaves of this tree.